lucaasaragao/lucaasaragao/README.md

 <!--
 **lucaasaragao/lucaasaragao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-I am Lucas Aragão, I am a student at the Federal University of Paraiba.
+I'm Lucas Aragão, I graduated from the Federal University of Paraíba.

 ### What I'm working on 👨‍💻

-I am currently working with artificial intelligence and machine learning at Energisa.
-A funny fact is that I am using JavaScript to make the entire backend.
-Want to take a look? [click here](https://www.energisa.com.br/Gisa/Default.aspx) 😄
+Currently I work with development and support of applications in JAVA.
+In addition to some personal projects in which I use other languages ​​and frameworks, if you want to get to know me better, visit my portal [click here](http://lucaas.dev.br/) 😄

 ### Find me elsewhere  📑